freak073/College-Mangement-System/college/DOCUMENTATION.md

 ## System Overview

-The College Management System is a RESTful web application built using Spring Boot 3.5.0 that provides comprehensive management capabilities for educational institutions.
-The system implements modern security practices with JWT authentication and role-based authorization.
+The College Management System is a full-stack web application built using Spring Boot 3.5.0 backend and Angular 15+ frontend that provides comprehensive management capabilities for educational institutions.
+The system implements modern security practices with JWT authentication, role-based authorization, and responsive user interfaces for students, faculty, and administrators.

 ### Key Components
 - **Authentication Service**: JWT-based user authentication